ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Active:** Toggles whether the render quality is dynamically adjusted to maintain VR framerate.
-If unchecked, the renderer will render at the recommended resolution provided by the current `VRDevice`.
  * **Draw Debug Visualization:** Toggles whether to show the debug overlay.
 Each square represents a different level on the quality scale.
-Levels increase from left to right,  and the first green box that is lit above represents the recommended render target resolution provided by  the current `VRDevice`.
+Levels increase from left to right,  the first green box that is lit above represents the recommended render target resolution provided by the  current `VRDevice`, the box that is lit below in cyan represents the current resolution and the filled box  represents the current viewport scale.
 The yellow boxes represent resolutions below the recommended render target resolution.
 The currently lit box becomes red whenever the user is likely seeing reprojection in the HMD since the  application isn't maintaining VR framerate.
 If lit, the box all the way on the left is almost always lit  red because it represents the lowest render scale with reprojection on.
- * **Responds To Keyboard Shortcuts:** Toggles whether to allow keyboard shortcuts to control this script.
+ * **Allow Keyboard Shortcuts:** Toggles whether to allow keyboard shortcuts to control this script.
   * The supported shortcuts are:
     * `Shift+F1`: Toggle debug visualization on/off
     * `Shift+F2`: Toggle usage of override render scale on/off
     * `Shift+F3`: Decrease override render scale level
     * `Shift+F4`: Increase override render scale level
- * **Responds To Command Line Arguments:** Toggles whether to allow command line arguments to control this script at startup of the standalone build.
+ * **Allow Command Line Arguments:** Toggles whether to allow command line arguments to control this script at startup of the standalone build.
   * The supported command line arguments all begin with '-' and are:
     * `-noaq`: Disable adaptive quality
     * `-aqminscale X`: Set minimum render scale to X